Osteopathy for Women

 An osteopathic consultation at Growing Bones fosters a safe environment where the adolescent can relax and be themselves.
 Our osteopaths understand that body image can be a sensitive subject for some teen girls and any treatment can be easily applied through clothing.
 Techniques used in adolescents include gentle soft tissue massage, joint articulation, gentle (cranial and biodynamic) techniques, and on occasion, joint manipulation.
 All techniques used are dependent on parental consent and in feedback with the teenage patient to ensure their safety and comfort.

 Falling pregnant is not always easy and can become a stressful process if things are not going as planned.
-Osteopathy to assist fertility and conception involves the use of gentle soft-tissue massage, stretching and subtle balancing (cranial/biodynamic) techniques to reduce bodily pain, restore postural balance, improve fluid dynamics (blood flow, venous and lymphatic drainage) throughout the pelvis and pelvic organs and offer professional support and stress relief.
+The osteopaths role in caring for women who are wanting to conceive is to remove physical tension from the body, which may contribute to an array of different symptoms and contribute to stress.
+Osteopathy for women wanting to conceive involves the use of gentle soft-tissue massage, stretching and subtle balancing (cranial/biodynamic) techniques to reduce bodily pain, restore postural balance, improve fluid dynamics (blood flow, venous and lymphatic drainage) throughout the pelvis and pelvic organs.
+Your osteopath may also prescribe stretches and exercises to help prepare the musculoskeletal system for the physical changes of pregnancy.

 Aromatherapy and massage may help to provide balance, both physically and emotionally.
 Hormonal balance is vital for a healthy pregnancy to take place.
 Essential oils can be used to help balance a woman’s (or a man’s) endocrine system by regulating menstruation, reducing stress and improving sleep patterns.
 Stress and anxiety causes the body to release stress compounds such as cortisol which can interrupt hormone balance.
-Much research has been done on the benefits of aromatherapy and massage in helping to restore the nervous system and bring balance to the body.
-Read more about our aromatherapy massage here.
+Research has been done on the benefits of aromatherapy and massage in helping to restore the nervous system and bring balance to the body.

 We can also help you with fertility charting via the Billings Ovulation Method - a natural method of fertility management.
 The Method teaches you to recognise your body's natural cycles and signals of fertility and act accordingly.